GeorgeXCV/CS-Notes/README.md

             print first_item, second_item
 ```

 Here we're nesting two loops.
-If our list has nnn items, our outer loop runs nnn times and our inner loop runs nnn times for each iteration of the outer loop, giving us n2n^2n2 total prints.
+If our list has n items, our outer loop runs n times and our inner loop runs n times for each iteration of the outer loop, giving us n² total prints.
 Thus this function runs in O(n²) time (or "quadratic time").
 If the list has 10 items, we have to print 100 times.
 If it has 1,000 items, we have to print 1,000,000 times.

 With 3x² + x + 1, the Big O for this equation would be O(n²) where O is just absorbing all the other fluff (including the factor on the biggest term.)
 Just grab the biggest term.
 So for n terms, it's going take us n*n time to go through our inputs.